crawl/crawl/crawl-ref/README.txt

 Tiles:
-Crawl features an alternative to the classical ASCII display; Tile-based Crawl is often a lot more accessible by new players.
+Crawl features an alternative to the classical ASCII display; Tile-based Crawl is often a lot more accessible to new players.
 Tiles are available for Linux, Windows and OS X.
 Unfortunately, it is not yet possible to combine tiles and Internet play.